 You must have both HOME and AUTO policies with Bear River Mutual at certain coverage levels to add umbrella insurance coverage.
 Contact your Bear River Mutual agent to request any additions to your policy.

 How do I get an umbrella insurance quote?

 All Bear River Mutual insurance policies are quoted and sold through independent agents.
 Any agency representing Bear River Mutual can provide you a quote.
 You can search for an agent here.

 How does umbrella insurance work?

-Umbrella liability coverage activates when your current auto, home or other insurance policy coverage ends.
+Umbrella liability coverage begins when your auto, home, or other insurance policy coverage ends.
 Bear River Mutual offers umbrella policy limits of $1,000,000 and $2,000,000.
-If, for example, you are sued for $1,000,000 as a result of an automobile accident, and you have a $500,000 liability limit on your auto policy, your umbrella policy would cover you for the additional $500,000 from the lawsuit.
+If, for example, you are sued for $1,000,000 as a result of an automobile accident and have a $500,000 liability limit on your auto policy, your umbrella policy would cover you for the additional $500,000.